GriefPrevention/GriefPrevention-Docs/features.md

     * When PvP is off, no setting fire or dumping lava near other players.
     * Absolutely bullet-proof anti-spawn-camping protection including bed respawns, which requires no configuration.
     * No logging out, stashing items, or using plugin teleportation to escape combat.
-    * Optional siege mode, to answer players who hide in their claimed houses to avoid combat.

 * Supports your server growth.
-    * Permit players to exchange server currency for claim blocks (requires configuration and other plugins).
     * Grant claim blocks automatically for votes, donations, etc (console command provided, other plugins required).